SergeyKanzhelev/apmtips/source/_posts/2017-09-21-two-types-of-correlation.markdown

 comments: true
 categories:
 ---
 Application Map in Application Insights supports two types of correlation.
 One shows nodes in the map as instrumentation keys and another - as roles inside a single instrumentation key.
-In future those will be combined.
-In this post I'll explain why those wasn't combined from the beginning and how Application Map is built from telemetry events.
+The plan is to combine them.
+In this post, I explain why there are two separate maps today and how Application Map is built from telemetry events.

+## Single instrumentation key Application Map

 Application Insights data model defines incoming [requests](https://docs.microsoft.com/azure/application-insights/application-insights-data-model-request-telemetry) and outgoing [dependency calls](https://docs.microsoft.com/azure/application-insights/application-insights-data-model-dependency-telemetry).
-When SDK collects these events - it will populate request's `source` field and dependency's `target`.
-Now it's quite easy to draw an Application Map in a form of a star.
-Application is in the center of the star and every node describes the `source` of incoming request or `target` or outgoing.
-These two queries shows how to do it:
+When SDK collects these events - it populates request's `source` field and dependency's `target`.
+Now it's easy to draw an Application Map in a form of a star.
+Application is in the center of the star and every node it connected to describes the `source` of incoming request or `target` or outgoing.
+These two queries show how to do it:

 ```
 dependencies | summarize sum(itemCount) by target
 requests | summarize sum(itemCount) by source
 ```

-When you have an Application Map in a form of a star - you may notice that some `http` dependency calls are actually the calls to another component of your application.
-If both components sends data to the same instrumentation key you can easily follow this call by joining dependency call of component `A` to the incoming request of component `B`.
-Also - typically those components will de deployed separately and would have a different `cloud_roleName` field.
-So by running this query you will get the list of all components talking to each other:
+When you have an Application Map is in a form of a star, you may notice that some `http` dependency calls are actually the calls to another component of your application.
+If both components send data to the same instrumentation key you can easily follow this call by joining telemetry.
+Dependency call of component `A` has an `id` matching the `parentId` of incoming request of component `B`.
+Typically those components will de deployed separately and would have a different `cloud_roleName` field.
+So by running this query you get the list of all components (defined as `cloud_roleName`) talking to each other:

 ```
 dependencies